CMF Implants Made Of PEEK Polymer

 PEEK-OPTIMA™ polymers solutions for strong, permanent implants following trauma

-Why PEEK is an excellent solution for CMF & Sternal fixation
+Why PEEK is an Excellent Solution for CMF Implants

-Permanent, low profile PEEK solutions for craniomaxillofacial surgery and sternotomy reconstructions
+Permanent, low profile PEEK solutions for craniomaxillofacial surgery reconstructions

 PEEK-OPTIMATM high performance polymer is a strong, permanent, functional alternative to traditional structural materials like metal that can be used to manufacture custom cranial implants.
 PEEK-OPTIMA’s biomechanical properties are similar to bone, result in better clinical outcomes and have improved cosmetic satisfaction compared to titanium1-9.